 You don’t by any means need to prepare for your wedding gown appointment, but it is helpful if you do some research before coming in!
 Take a look at Pinterest, or Instagram for inspiration, or track down designers/looks that capture your vision.

-Pro tip: If you find a style you like or a particular designer that you like, ask the store when your booking your appointment if they have it or they can borrow it in!
+Pro tip: If you find a style you like or a particular designer that you like, ask the store when you’re booking your appointment if they have it or if they can borrow it in!

 This is not like your average shopping trip.

 Get it out of your head now that you’re just looking for a dress, even if you weren’t the person who has 12 Pinterest wedding boards.
 It’s nothing like that!
 Shopping for a wedding dress is a process that can be difficult and takes time.
 For most brides, it’s not as easy as running into a boutique and grabbing a dress in your size (that would be mad impressive if that’s how you find your dress).
 Each appointment takes about 90 minutes (depending on the store) with you trying on multiple styles and revisiting favorites.